lottopgf/lootery-v1-contracts/README.md

 ## Deploying

-1. Export the desired deployer private key to environment variable `MAINNET_PK`
+1. Export the desired deployer private key for the desired network to the environment (see the `.env.example` for reference).
 1. To deploy to a new network, ensure there exists a separate hardhat config file `hardhat.config.${network}.ts`.
     1. Ensure that the `network` and `etherscan` configurations are populated as needed.
     1. For existing configurations, ensure that you have the necessary environment variables set (RPC URLs, Etherscan API keys, etc)